 BC ran from 1995 to '97 out of a basement apartment in Chicago.
 We brought in personal and political zines from around the world and distributed them at punk shows and events across the city.

 If I have the ability, I like to build tools that solve problems.
-The following three examples are things I built or experimented with.
+The following examples are things I built or experimented with.
 There are more, but these give a good range of stuff I like to try out.

 Early in the pandemic, musicians couldn't be in the same room.
 Project Polyphonic was a test to see if people could record synchronized music online, in real time, without it falling apart.
 We never fully solved the latency problem (nobody has), but the experiment taught us more than the tool did.
 We built it so the live performance had a rhythm that would lead and the other instruments would have something to play along to.
 The tool would auto-correct the sync and present it to the end user, nearly live.
 The audience could watch with a short delay, not really knowing the delay existed, and the artists appeared to be playing live.
 There were issues, of course, and we never got it off the ground, but we built it, and it was fun to play with.